tinkerator/qftool/README.md

 - execute `bootloader`
 - confirm CRC for `bootfpga` and intall/execute it
 - wait 5 seconds for user to press the `USER` button and enter programming mode
+  - the board remains in this state until the user presses `RESET` again (start over)
 - confirm presence and CRC of `appfpga` and if present install/execute it
 - confirm presence and CRC of `app` and if present chain-load to it